aaron777collins/MinecraftDatapackLanguage/MDL_AI_SPEC_SHEET.md

    ```bash
    mdl build --mdl test_file.mdl -o output_dir --verbose
    ```
+   Check the output to ensure the outputted files are valid mcfunction files and work as a datapack

 ### Important Notes
 - **Always use `pipx`** for installation and upgrades